microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 At the very least, resizes will occur off of the UI thread, which will help that scenario feel better.
-While resizes happen fairly responsively in Release builds, Debug builds used for development have fairly painful resizes occuring on the UI thread, blocking all input until they're finished.
+While resizes happen fairly responsively in Release builds, Debug builds used for development have fairly painful resizes occurring on the UI thread, blocking all input until they're finished.

 Ideally, we'll want the tab that's being dragged to be able to show the contents